Tell the City of Kitchener you support a multi-use path – but not at the cost of the heritage trees and community space that we all treasure.

 Option B:

-In this option, the 3-metre multi-use path would continue on Floral Crescent to Rockway Drive and transition to an on-road bikeway with sharrows and a 1.8-metre sidewalk, connecting with the existing sharrows and sidewalk south of Doon Road.
+In the original option B, the 3-metre multi-use path would continue on Floral Crescent to Rockway Drive and transition to an on-road bikeway with sharrows and a 1.8-metre sidewalk, connecting with the existing sharrows and sidewalk south of Doon Road.
 This option would have minimal impact to vehicles and parking, however it was felt that because of the volume of traffic and parking demand on Floral, this option would not be comfortable or safe for cyclists of all ages and abilities.

 Option C: